-‘The Bold And The Beautiful’ Promo: Hope Panics ‘It’s Going To Look Like I Planned This!’
+‘The Bold And The Beautiful’ Promo: Hope Panics, ‘It’s Going To Look Like I Planned This!’

-The Bold and the Beautiful promo confirms that Hope Logan (Annika Noelle) threw Thomas Forrester into a vat of deadly acid.
-She also doesn’t keep the news to herself but turns to the only person who will always side with her.
+The Bold and the Beautiful promo confirms that Hope Logan (Annika Noelle) pushed Thomas Forrester into a vat of deadly acid.
+She also doesn’t keep the news to herself, but turns to the only person who will always side with her.
 Of course, Brooke Logan Forrester (Katherine Kelly Lang) will support Hope through anything, even if she just killed a man.

 The spoilers video opens with a scene from Friday’s episode.
-Hope backed away from Thomas on the balcony and tried to get away from Thomas.
-However, Thomas wanted to kiss Hope and she pushed him over the railing.
+Hope backed away from Thomas on the balcony and tried to get away from him.
+However, Thomas wanted to kiss her and she pushed him over the railing.

 “Oh my God!
-Thomas!” she will scream as he falls from the ledge.
+Thomas!” she screamed as he fell from the ledge.
 Shocked, Hope will realize what she has done.
 She will scurry to the vat of hydrofluoric acid as she tries to find him.
-The promo shows that she will shine a torch from her cellphone as she tries to locate Thomas in the dark.
+The promo shows that she will shine a light from her cellphone as she tries to locate Thomas in the dark.
 Hope will gasp at her findings.

 As the spoiler clip shows, Hope will be shattered as she explains her version of events to her mother.

 “Thomas cornered me, I panicked,” Hope tells Brooke Logan Forrester (Katherine Kelly Lang).
-Of course, B&B fans know that this is not the first time that Hope flees to a balcony.
+Of course, B&B fans know that this is not the first time that Hope has fled from a balcony.
 The last time, Thomas also ended up falling from a balcony and sustained a head injury.

 Brooke will immediately come to her daughter’s defense and try to reassure her.

-She will soothe, “He came after you.
-You were just trying to protect yourself.”
+“He came after you.
+You were just trying to protect yourself,” she tells her daughter, soothing her.
 Brooke believes that Thomas is dangerous and can’t be trusted.

 However, it appears as if Hope is already thinking ahead.
 Everyone knows that she wanted to officially adopt Douglas Forrester (Henry Joseph Samiri) and was willing to do whatever it takes to be his mother.